-Secos e Molhados (“Dry & Wet”) was an glam-rock/Tropicália band formed in Brazil in 1971 during the most repressive phase of the military dictatorship.
+Secos e Molhados (“The Dry & Wet”) was a hybrid glam-rock/Tropicália band formed in Brazil in 1971 during the most repressive phase of the military dictatorship.
 The band was short-lived, recording just two albums, but launched the career of feminine-sounding vocalist, Ney Matogrosso.
 Their name apparently refers to different categories of food in Brazilian supermarkets.
 Their unusual sound combined elements of baião, jazz, pop, glam and prog rock, along with Portuguese folklore, Brazilian and Portuguese poetry, and instruments of Latin American music.

 João Ricardo, who founded the group, and Gerson Conrad were the other two members.
 Secos e Molhados recorded in a wide variety of styles.
 Their innovative make-up and costuming caused a sensation, if not exactly scandal, in early 70s Brazil and they sold millions of records.
 An urban legend in Brazil was that KISS copied their makeup from them.
 Although entirely possible, this seems unlikely as their albums were released only in Brazil, Argentina, Mexico, and Portugal.

-Below, Secos e Molhados performing “Flores Astrais”
+Below, Secos e Molhados performing “Flores Astrais.”

 More Secos e Molhados after the jump…